 - Syntax Highlighting: I chose

 rehype-pretty-code(powered by Shiki).
-It uses the same TextMate grammars as VS Code, meaning the highlighting is extremely accurate.
-Because it generates inline styles, there's no brittle CSS to import fromnode_modules. - Sitemap: A dynamic script crawls my posts directory to keep
+It uses the same TextMate grammars as VS Code, so the highlighting is close to what I am used to in the editor.
+It also generates inline styles, so there is no separate CSS import to manage. - Sitemap: A dynamic script crawls my posts directory to keep

 sitemap.xmlup to date automatically.